alessiop86/ptc-registration/README.md

 ptc-registration
 ============
-Script for quick registration of "disposable" PTC accounts.
+Script for quick registration of "disposable" PTC (Pokèmon Trainer Club) accounts.
 For "disposable" I mean unconfirmed accounts, that will be rendered inactive after 48 hours from the registration.

 The accounts are registered with a random generated email, if you want a confirmed account with a valid email, you can provide your emails through an external configuration file.